zivester/server-tools/supermicro-x9-lsi/README.md

    You're done!
 Reboot your computer and you should now see an LSI bootrom instead of a MegaRaid one.

 ## Credits

+This guide created from pulling from the following sources:

 - https://mywiredhouse.net/blog/flashing-lsi-2208-firmware-use-hba/
 - https://forums.serverbuilds.net/t/flashing-sas2208-to-it-mode-when-sas2flsh-does-not-detect-it/2357